Develop Your First BTCFi DApp in REE

 }

-Now, let's outline how to implement the user deposit action on the frontend, interacting with the canister methods defined in Section 7.
-We'll use the inquiry/invoke pattern:
+Now, let's outline how to implement the user deposit action on the frontend, interacting with the canister methods defined in Section 6.
+The frontend follows an inquiry/invoke pattern:

-• The canister returns the necessary information (like the pool's current UTXO and nonce) needed to construct the transaction.
+pre_depositquery method on the Exchange canister, passing the target pool address and the desired deposit amount. - The canister returns the necessary information (such as the pool's current UTXO and nonce) needed to construct the transaction.

 useEffect(() => {